FuelLabs/fuels-ts/apps/docs/src/guide/transactions/transaction-request.md

 ### Burning assets

-Assets can be burn't as part of a transaction that has inputs without associated output change.
+Assets can be burnt as part of a transaction that has inputs without associated output change.
 The SDK validates against this behaviour so we need to implicitly enable this with the `enableBurn` method on the transaction request.

 <<< @./snippets/transaction-request/asset-burn.ts#asset-burn{ts:line-numbers}

-> **Note**: Burning assets is permanent and all assets burn't will be lost.
+> **Note**: Burning assets is permanent and all assets burnt will be lost.
 Therefore, be mindful of the usage of this functionality.